-In this article we’re going to take a brief look at the human endocannabinoid system and why it’s so incredibly important to spread social awareness.
+In this article we’ll take a brief uncomplicated peek at the Human Endocannabinoid System (ECS) and why it’s so incredibly important to spread social awareness.

 Wondering what’s causing all this cannabis-infused social change?
 Curious why society’s view of cannabis is transforming so dramatically across the western world?
-Want to know what’s got Big Pharma and the titans of the Drug War on the run?
+Want to know what’s brought about an end to hemp farming prohibition in America?

-And the faster social awareness and curiosity builds the faster everything reaches critical mass, cannabis (industrial hemp/marijuana) prohibition ends on the federal level, and the countless wonders of this plant species may once again be unleashed upon our society for the betterment of all.
+The faster social awareness and curiosity builds, the faster this important socioeconomic and ecological movement reaches critical mass, cannabis prohibition ends on all federal levels, and the countless wonders of this plant species may once again be unleashed upon our society for the betterment of all.

 Introduction: The ECS Prime Directive

-When you put plant-based cannabinoids, or “phyto” cannabinoids (PCs), from industrial hemp or marijuana into your body you’re basically empowering your ECS.
+When you put plant-based cannabinoids, or “phyto” cannabinoids (PCs), from cannabis into your body you’re basically supplementing your ECS.

 Another Immune System?